 Decision Note: The Broadcom Bill Just Landed.
 Now What?

 I’ve seen the Reddit threads.
 I’ve seen the LinkedIn rants.
-More importantly, I’ve seen the invoices.
+More importantly, as someone who performs VMware exit planning, I’ve seen the invoices.

 The natural reaction is anger.
 The second reaction is to yell, "We’re moving to Proxmox!"

 I get it.
 But as an infrastructure architect who has to actually execute these moves, I need you to pause.
 Rage-migrating is expensive.
+Reversible migration engineering exists for a reason: you need a plan that lets you change course if the destination turns out worse than the origin.
 Before you tear out the foundation of your data center, let’s look at the actual physics of the situation.

 The "Cheese Has Moved" (And It Cost You $50k)